Jake-Carter/MaximSDK_RPI/Examples/MAX78000/GPIO/README.md

 -   Connect a USB cable between the PC and the CN1 (USB/PWR) connector.
 -   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
 -   Connect a logic analyzer to the SDIO3 pin on header J4 to observe the pin toggling on each SW1 button press.

+If using the MAX78000 RPIHat (PIHAT_V1):
+-   Connect a USB cable between the Raspberry Pi and the CN1 (USB/PWR) connector.
+-   Open an terminal application on the Raspberry Pi and connect to the PiHat console UART at 115200, 8-N-1.

 ## Expected Output